Madrid nights according to Hemingway

 “Operation Madrid”: A Journey to the Secret Nights of the City

-In his work, Marco Lawrence transports us to 1916, when the Plaza Mayor was the meeting point of enigmatic characters.
-Mata Hari , the famous spy, and the writer Enrique Gómez Carrillo walked through its arches in a romance as clandestine as the shadows that the light of Madrid projects on its cobbled streets.
+In his work, Marco Lawrence transports us to 1916, when the Plaza Mayor was a meeting point for enigmatic figures.
+Mata Hari , the famous spy, and the writer Enrique Gómez Carrillo strolled through its archways in a romance as clandestine as the shadows that the Madrid light casts on its cobbled streets.

 The light in Madrid is bold and graphic ,” says Lawrence.
-And in “ Operation Madrid ” he manages to capture the play of light and shadow that Hemingway described so accurately.
-With every stroke, the print pays homage to the city’s nocturnal history and indomitable spirit.
+And in “ Operation Madrid ” he manages to capture that interplay of light and shadow that Hemingway described with such precision.
+With every stroke, the illustration pays homage to the city’s nocturnal history and its indomitable spirit.

-Hemingway's Corners in Madrid: Where to Eat and Drink Like Him?
+Hemingway's haunts in Madrid: Where to eat and drink like him?

 If you want to follow in Hemingway's footsteps in Madrid, here are some of his favorite places: